 MPP also works for sensible marijuana policies at the state level, and our grassroots and lobbying campaigns have changed several laws.
 MPP provided the bulk of the funding, staff, and expertise to the 2012 Colorado initiative to legalize and regulate marijuana for adults 21 and older and the 2014 legalization and regulation campaign in Alaska.
 Along with our allies, we aim to pass at least 12 more laws to regulate marijuana like alcohol by 2019.

 MPP changes state laws through legislatures and through ballot initiatives.
 Legislatively, MPP and our allies are focusing on Delaware, Hawaii, Illinois, Maryland, New Hampshire, Rhode Island, Texas, and Vermont.
-MPP is also lobbying for medical marijuana-related bills in state legislatures in Pennsylvania, Texas, and West Virginia and for decriminalization in Illinois, New Hampshire, and Texas.
+MPP is also lobbying for medical marijuana-related bills in state legislatures in Louisiana, Texas, and West Virginia and for decriminalization in Illinois, New Hampshire, and Texas.

 On the ballot initiatives front, MPP is managing and supporting campaigns for marijuana legalization and regulation initiatives in 2016 in Arizona, California, Massachusetts, and Nevada.
 MPP is also supporting a 2016 ballot initiative to legalize medical marijuana in Ohio.